isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1394.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Artemis-500 searches for 1 year
+3988

 ### Support Level
+Up to Additional criteria:
-Up to Retail for SMEs <br>
+ Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Commercial Anti-Money Laundering (ML)/Countering the Financing of Terrorism (TF) Screening
+Web URL: www.cynopsis.co
+Contact Hotline: 68162740
+Contact Email: sales@cynopsis.co

 ### Contact Information
-2488
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.